telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 [Program The Blockchain's blog post](https://programtheblockchain.com/posts/2018/03/09/understanding-ethereum-smart-contract-storage/)

 Once you got the slot index you are looking for you can use a library like ethers to compute the slot you need in a script or compute it from a smart contract using __eosio.evm__ utils.
-Below is an example that reads the storage of our [RNGOracleBridge](https://github.com/telosnetwork/rng-oracle-bridge/blob/main/evm/contracts/RNGOracleBridge.sol) contract (0x10b95d422f2c9714c331b1a14829886b0910f55d).
+Below is an example that reads the storage of our testnet [RNGOracleBridge](https://github.com/telosnetwork/rng-oracle-bridge/blob/main/evm/contracts/RNGOracleBridge.sol) contract (0x10b95d422f2c9714c331b1a14829886b0910f55d).

 ## Using a script